margaritahumanitarian/helpafamily/CONTRIBUTING.md

 Want to contribute to this repo?
 That's great!
 These instructions will help you contribute.

-## Contribution Workflow

-- Fork this project by clicking the "Fork" button.
-- Optional, but get bonus points if you create a branch named after the change you're making, e.g. `fix-card-sort-order`
-- Make your code change.
-- Send a pull request.

 ## Be Kind

 - Always be kind and have empathy for others.